 - contact with hazardous substances and plant.

-A person with management or control of a workplace at which construction work is carried out must ensure, so far as is reasonably practicable, that the site is secured from unauthorised access, taking particular note of:
+A PCBU of a workplace at which construction work is carried out must ensure, so far as is reasonably practicable, that the site is secured from unauthorised access, taking particular note of:

 - potential risks to health and safety arising from unauthorised access